g4eml/Langstone/README.md

 This is not yet a finished project but more of a demonstration of what can be done.

-Currently only one set of hardware is supported:-
+Currently only the following hardware is supported:-

 - Raspberry Pi 4